-The report defined financial inclusion as “the process of ensuring access to financial services and timely and adequate credit where needed by vulnerable groups such as weaker sections and low income groups at an affordable cost.”
+The Committee on Financial Inclusion, chaired by Dr. C Rangarajan, Ex-Governor of the Reserve Bank of India in its report (2008) defined financial inclusion as “the process of ensuring access to financial services and timely and adequate credit where needed by vulnerable groups such as weaker sections and low-income groups at an affordable cost.”

 (i) Financial Inclusion

-- Giving high priority to the agenda of financial inclusion, the vertical directs its efforts in expanding the scope and coverage of activities and institutions to be involved in financial literacy and capacity building under the scope of Financial Inclusion Fund (FIF)
+- Giving high priority to the agenda of financial inclusion, expanding the scope of various financial literacy activities and coverage of capacity building initiatives through differentiated banks and institutions is a thrust area of Financial Inclusion Fund (FIF).

-- Train business correspondents (BCs) /business facilitators (BFs) of banks with the support of institutions like the Indian Institute of Banking and Finance (IIBF)
+- Training of business correspondents (BCs) / Business Facilitators (BFs) of banks with the support of institutions like the Indian Institute of Banking and Finance (IIBF).